 Norway’s fjords are stunning in their majesty –

 So much beauty and splendor is packed into this cruise with an unrivaled choice of optional excursions.
-Departs from London Tilbury.
+This cruise departs from London Tilbury.

 Eidfjord (Norway) Lying at the end of a tributary of the beautiful Hardangerfjord, Eidfjord is surrounded by mountains up to 1,900 meters high.
 The small town is the gateway to Hardangervidda, which is the largest high mountain plateau in Europe and Norway’s largest national park.
 A short walk from the village center there are graves by the roadside dating back to the Iron Age and Viking eras.
 The ‘old’ church in Eidfjord was built in 1309.
 Nearby the stunning Vøringfossen waterfall is one of Norway’s most popular natural attractions and features in optional excursions along with the amazing Sysen Dam.